emaverick2001/PersonalPortfolio/frontend/src/content/blog/modes-of-writing.md

 Using all of my facilities to put together great writing.
 Juggling lots of sources and making connections.
 I remember feeling this during highly focused essay writing during university.
-I'd often go to [Hayden Library](https://lib.asu.edu/hayden) to get this deep work done.
 I also had a phase where I'd turn off the lights in my room, sit in front of my CRT monitor with nothing on screen but my text editor, put lo-fi in my headphones, set a pomodoro timer, and work for hours.